bzminer/bzminer/README.md

   pools[].algo               Algorithm (CLI: -a / --algo).
 Active pools are grouped by algorithm and every algorithm mines AT ONCE, each on its own devices: entries sharing an algorithm are one group, primary first, the rest its failovers pools[].ssl_verify         stratum+ssl: verify the pool's TLS certificate chain + hostname (CLI: --ssl-verify) pools[].user               LEGACY combined login, sent verbatim instead of wallet.worker.
-Only for a pool that wants something other than that shape - set wallet and worker instead (CLI: -u / --user) pools[].devices            WHICH devices mine this pool's algorithm when the rig runs more than one: device numbers, pci ids, '!' exclusions, and the types cpu, gpu, nvidia, amd, intel.
+Only for a pool that wants something other than that shape - set wallet and worker instead (CLI: -u / --user) pools[].devices            WHICH devices mine this pool's algorithm when the rig runs more than one: device numbers, pci ids, '!' exclusions, and the types cpu, gpu, nvidia, amd, intel, none.
+Bare entries = only those ("nvidia", "0,2"), '!' entries = everything but those ("!cpu" = this algorithm stays off the CPU and the others keep it; "!1" = all but device 1), "none" = nothing on this rig (an algorithm this rig only PROXIES).
+This is the per-algorithm form of device_types / device_select, which are rig-wide.
 Empty = this algorithm's default share - the GPUs are dealt out among the algorithms that can use them, and the CPU is shared by every algorithm that can.
-A GPU belongs to one algorithm; two entries of the same algorithm naming DIFFERENT devices are two groups (CLI: --devices<N>) pools[].cpu_threads        How many of the rig's CPU threads this algorithm gets when it shares the CPU with another.
+A GPU belongs to one algorithm; two entries of the same algorithm naming DIFFERENT devices are two groups (CLI: --devices<N>, or --cpu<N> 0 / --nvidia<N> 0 / --amd<N> 0 / --intel<N> 0 for one type) pools[].cpu_threads        How many of the rig's CPU threads this algorithm gets when it shares the CPU with another.
 0 = an even share of the rig-wide cpu_threads budget.
 Placed on unused processors first; counts that add up to more than there are overlap and share (CLI: --cpu_threads<N>) pools[].cpu_affinity       ...or the processors this algorithm mines on, named outright ("0-7,16").
 Wins over cpu_threads and is honoured exactly, overlaps included (CLI: --cpu_affinity<N>) pools[].proxy_port         Serve this algorithm's work to OTHER bzminer instances on this TCP port: this instance keeps the one pool connection, and every bzminer started with -p bzproxy://<this host>:<port> mines the same jobs through it.
 Their shares go upstream from here, and each instance is shown here as one light-blue row with its hashrate, power and devices.
 The port is TLS.
 Each rig keeps its own dev fee and pays it through a tunnel this proxy opens to the algorithm's fee pools, so the rigs need no internet of their own; this proxy signals its own slice so the farm pays in one window.
 A proxy may mine on its own devices as well, or on none (--devices none).
 0 = off.
 Per algorithm, like devices (CLI: --proxy_port<N>)